microsoft/studentambassadors/.github/ISSUE_TEMPLATE/---request-a-feature.md

 ---
 name: "\U0001F4A1 Request a Feature"
-about: Suggest an idea for this project
+about: Suggest an idea
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---